cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

         panic(fmt.Sprintf(types.ErrCannotRefundWager.Error(), rules.BLACK_PLAYER.Color))
     }
     ```
-    Once again, if the module can pay, then it is a panic as the escrow has failed.
+    Once again, if the module cannot pay, then it is a panic as the escrow has failed.

 ## Insert Wager Handling